TheRigidNinja/2019Porfolio/README.md

 Run it locally by the following commands:

 <code>npm i ejs express @sendgrid/mail body-parser</code>
-<i>You need your own api key, other than that it should work normal</i>
+<i>You need your own api key for sendgrid email, other than that it should work normal</i>